 Lene had diverse professional experience, both in Canada and internationally, which enriched and informed all aspects of her teaching and practice.
 She has worked in post-war Bosnia, facilitating collaborative processes between agencies and communities, and in the international development context, in South Asia and the Caribbean.

 At the time of her appointment, Lene was the Vice Chair of the Ontario Association for Family Mediation (OAFM), where she was also Chair of the Accreditation Committee.
-She continues to be a Board Member of the Ontario Chapter of the Association of Family and Conciliation Courts (AFCC-O).
+She was also a Board Member of the Ontario Chapter of the Association of Family and Conciliation Courts (AFCC-O).

 Lene’s appointment to the Bench was a great asset to the Province of Ontario as she is a knowledgeable, dynamic, and passionate trainer who offered students a rich learning experience, which merges the practical with the theoretical, ensuring participants have the required foundation to excel in their mediation and dispute resolution practices.
 Lene will remain a Guest Presenter at the training courses.
 Her contribution to the excellence in training that we have is immeasurable.